Credit Suisse Chiefs Say Sorry To Angry Shareholders - UrduPoint

 "I can understand the bitterness, the anger and the shock of all those who are disappointed, overwhelmed and affected by the developments," Lehmann said at the Hallenstadion, Zurich's biggest indoor arena.

-With the bank's share price in free-fall and fearing an imminent collapse that could have triggered an international banking crisis, the Swiss government, the central bank and the financial regulators strongarmed UBS into taking over Credit Suisse on March 19.
+With the bank's share price in freefall and fearing an imminent collapse that could have triggered an international banking crisis, the Swiss government and the central bank strongarmed UBS into taking over Credit Suisse on March 19.

 Lehmann was brought in as chairman in January 2022 to fix the bank following a string of scandals that sapped investor confidence.